DreisterMeister/antiscam/README.md

 Dont DoS the scammer server.

-only sue for ethical purposes!
+only use for ethical purposes!